Yoshihiro Akiyama: Personal life

 Akiyama and Sarang starred in the reality show, The Return of Superman, covering their father-daughter relationship.

-He names Heavyweight Champion boxer Mike Tyson as his hero and holds a University degree in Commerce.
+He names heavyweight champion boxer Mike Tyson as his hero and holds a university degree in commerce.
 He is close friends with South Korean actor Jang Keun-suk.
 In September 2015, Akiyama also appeared as a guest on 2 Days & 1 Night.

+Under the name Choo Sung-hoon, Akiyama appeared in Physical: 100.